milanglacier/yarepl.nvim/README.md

 If you provide an optional argument, the function will attempt to send to the closest REPL with the specified name.
 When no count is supplied, it first checks whether the current buffer is attached to a REPL with that name and uses it.
 If the buffer isn't attached to a matching REPL, it will use REPL 1 to find the closest match.
 If you add a count `i`, it will send to the closest REPL with that name relative to `i`.

 Here are examples of how to use this command:

-1. `REPLSendOperator` acts as the operator to send the text to the REPL that the current buffer is attached to.
+1. `Yarepl send_operator` acts as the operator to send the text to the REPL that the current buffer is attached to.
 If the buffer is not attached to any REPL, it uses REPL 1.

-2. `3REPLSendOperator` sends the motion to REPL 3.
+2. `3Yarepl send_operator` sends the motion to REPL 3.

-3. `REPLSendOperator ipython` sends the motion to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.
+3. `Yarepl send_operator ipython` sends the motion to the attached ipython REPL if there is one for the current buffer; otherwise, it uses the closest ipython REPL relative to id `1`.

-4. `3REPLSendOperator ipython` sends the motion to the closest ipython REPL relative to id `3`.
+4. `3Yarepl send_operator ipython` sends the motion to the closest ipython REPL relative to id `3`.

-`REPLSendOperator` is **dot-repeatable**, you do not need to install vim-repeat to make it work.
+`Yarepl send_operator` is **dot-repeatable**, you do not need to install vim-repeat to make it work.

-### REPLSourceOperator
+### Yarepl source_operator

-The `REPLSourceOperator` is analogous to the `REPLSendOperator`.
-To understand the distinction between these two operators, refer to the section on `REPLSourceVisual`, which contrasts `REPLSendVisual` with `REPLSourceVisual`.
-This comparison provides a clear analogy that highlights the differences between `REPLSendOperator` and `REPLSourceOperator`.
+The `Yarepl source_operator` is analogous to the `Yarepl send_operator`.
+To understand the distinction between these two operators, refer to the section on `Yarepl source_visual`, which contrasts `Yarepl send_visual` with `Yarepl source_visual`.
+This comparison provides a clear analogy that highlights the differences between `Yarepl send_operator` and `Yarepl source_operator`.

-### REPLExec
+### Yarepl exec

 Sends the command typed in the cmdline to REPL `i` or the REPL that the current buffer is attached to.